igleciasjoseph/FetchTakeHome/README.md

 # Additional Information

 * Malformed Data Handling: I made sure to treat any recipe list as entirely invalid if even one malformed recipe is detected, as per the project requirements.
-This approach ensures data integrity when displaying recipe information.
+This approach ensures data integrity when displaying recipe information. ***However,*** the "All Recipes" API which was in theory without errors, had some missing data.
+This caused some initial confusion due to the malformed data API but the only malformed data in the "All Recipes" api wasn't the required fields.
+So proper malformed data error handling still persisted

 * Concurrency: By leveraging Swift’s concurrency features, the app efficiently handles network requests, allowing for smooth UI transitions while loading data.